cirosantilli/linux-cheat/desktop/index.md

     dconf dump / | less

-Here you see a reverse url dot notation:
+Here you see a reverse URL dot notation:

     org.gnome.metacity